 • Amyloid stabilizing agents, including diflunisal and tafamidis, may slow the progression of TTR-FAP, and liver transplantation has traditionally been used to reduce production of mutant transthyretin protein.

-• New small interfering RNA and antisense oligonucleotide therapies that reduce TTR gene expression are effective, new treatments to slow the progression of hATTR polyneuropathy.
+• Small interfering RNA and antisense oligonucleotide therapies that reduce TTR gene expression are effective treatments to slow the progression of hATTR polyneuropathy.

-Transthyretin protein is named in reference to its 2 primary transport functions: binding thyroxine and retinol-binding protein (43).
-The TTR gene was sequenced in 1974 by Kanda and colleagues; at that time the transthyretin protein was referred to as plasma thyroxine-binding prealbumin (30).
-In 1991, Benson described 10 TTR gene mutations associated with familial amyloid polyneuropathy (13).
+Transthyretin protein is named in reference to its two primary transport functions: binding thyroxine and retinol-binding protein (46).
+The TTR gene was sequenced in 1974 by Kanda and colleagues; at that time the transthyretin protein was referred to as plasma thyroxine-binding prealbumin (33).
+In 1991, Benson described 10 TTR gene mutations associated with familial amyloid polyneuropathy (14).
 The number of TTR gene mutations associated with disease has grown.
-At the time of the writing of this review, 52 mutations associated with familial amyloid polyneuropathy were reported on the Online Mendelian Inheritance in Man website.
+More than 140 mutations in the TTR gene have been described (http://amyloidosismutations.com/mut-attr.php).

-TTR gene mutations result in multisystem amyloid protein deposition, but the cardiac system and the peripheral nerve system are most prominently affected.
+TTR gene mutations result in multisystem amyloid protein deposition, but the cardiac system and the peripheral nervous system are most prominently affected.
 Some mutations in the TTR gene are more associated with cardiac involvement and others with more prominent peripheral neuropathy.
-The V122I mutation is noted to have primarily cardiac manifestations whereas the V30M is the most common form of familial amyloid polyneuropathy, particularly amongst Portuguese, Swedish, and Japanese populations (12; 10).
-Polyneuropathy may be more common with V122I mutations than previously reported (41).
+The V122I mutation is noted to have primarily cardiac manifestations whereas the V30M is the most common form of familial amyloid polyneuropathy, particularly amongst Portuguese, Swedish, and Japanese populations (13; 11).
+Polyneuropathy may be more common with V122I mutations than previously reported (44).

 Often the first neurologic symptom associated with transthyretin-associated familial amyloid polyneuropathy is carpal tunnel syndrome, related to amyloid deposition in the carpal tunnel causing a compressive median mononeuropathy.
 Carpal tunnel syndrome may precede other amyloid symptoms by years or even decades.